Sergei-vb/async_test/README.md

   * Python 3.6 ```https://www.python.org/downloads/```

 * and run script:
+  * Fill the file start.sh with data from the database.
   * ```./start.sh```

 * The launch port of the tornado changes in the file "tornado_celery.conf"